DCC-EX/EX-Turntable/README.md

-# Turntable-EX
+# EX-Turntable

-**Note: This is a Beta relase of Turntable-EX.
-When performing Beta testing, please follow the process on the [Turntable-EX overview page](https://dcc-ex.com/turntable-ex/turntable-ex.html).**
+**Note: This is a Beta relase of EX-Turntable.
+When performing Beta testing, please follow the process on the [EX-Turntable overview page](https://dcc-ex.com/ex-turntable/index.html).**

 **This README is a very brief summary aimed at DCC++ EX team members helping with development and testing.
-For the full documentation relating to Turntable-EX, please refer to the [DCC++ EX Website](https://dcc-ex.com/).**
+For the full documentation relating to EX-Turntable, please refer to the [DCC++ EX Website](https://dcc-ex.com/).**

 **AccelStepper.h credit:** This project would not be effective without the excellent work by Mike McCauley on the AccelStepper.h library that enables us to have somewhat prototypical acceleration and deceleration of the turntable.
-A slightly modified version of this library is included with the Turntable-EX software (sans example sketches), and more details can be found on the official [AccelStepper](http://www.airspayce.com/mikem/arduino/AccelStepper/) web page.
+A slightly modified version of this library is included with the EX-Turntable software (sans example sketches), and more details can be found on the official [AccelStepper](http://www.airspayce.com/mikem/arduino/AccelStepper/) web page.
 Modification comments are included within the library.

-**NmraDcc.h credit:** Also, while not directly used in this software, Alex Shephard's "DCCInterface_TurntableControl" was the inspiration for the initial turntable logic for another DCC driven turntable that translated into the beginnings of Turntable-EX.
+**NmraDcc.h credit:** Also, while not directly used in this software, Alex Shephard's "DCCInterface_TurntableControl" was the inspiration for the initial turntable logic for another DCC driven turntable that translated into the beginnings of EX-Turntable.
 You can see this code as part of the [NmraDcc Arduino library](https://github.com/mrrwa/NmraDcc).

-Turntable-EX is a fully integrated turntable controller for DCC++ EX, using an Arduino microcontroller to drive a stepper controller and motor to spin the turntable bridge.
+EX-Turntable is a fully integrated turntable controller for DCC++ EX, using an Arduino microcontroller to drive a stepper controller and motor to spin the turntable bridge.

 The integration includes: